-1. Violations of the provisions of this Ordinance or failure to comply with any of its requirements, including violations of any conditions and safeguards established in connection with grants of variances or conditional-use permits, shall constitute a misdemeanor, punishable by the maximum fine and/or the maximum imprisonment as authorized by N.C.
+1. Violations of the provisions of this Ordinance or failure to comply with any of its requirements, including violations of any conditions and safeguards established in connection with grants of variances or special-use permits, shall constitute a misdemeanor, punishable by the maximum fine and/or the maximum imprisonment as authorized by N.C.
 General Statute 14-4 or any amendments thereto.

 - 2. Any act constituting a violation of the provisions of this Ordinance or a failure to comply with any of its requirements, including violations of any conditions and safeguards established in connection with the grants of variances or conditional-use permits, shall also subject the offender to a civil penalty of \$100.00 per day.
-If the offender fails to pay this penalty within ten (10) working days after being duly cited for a violation, the County, in a civil action in the nature of debt, may recover the penalty.
-A civil penalty may not be appealed to the Board of Adjustments if the offender was sent a final notice of violation in accordance with Subsection 2.2.H, and did not make an appeal to the Board of Adjustment within the prescribed time. - 3.
+If the offender fails to pay this penalty within ten (10) working days after being duly cited for a violation, the County, in a civil action in the nature of debt, may recover the penalty. - 3.
 This Ordinance may also be enforced by an appropriate equitable action.